Tourists and locals at Palma's Plaça del Mercat with the cathedral in the background

 Boom Despite Friction: How Much Tourism Can Mallorca Still Handle?

 In summer the heat blows across the Plaça del Mercat in Palma, the cathedral bells strike at noon, and on Playa de Palma ice cream cones clink in the hands of beach strollers.
-At the same time, statistical offices report new record numbers: more visitors than ever are making 2025 the year of the tourism boom.
+At the same time, statistical offices report new record numbers: Bookings for Mallorca are up by around 15 percent, making 2025 the year of the tourism boom.
 But behind the glossy balance sheets there are creakings in several places.
 The central question is: does growth automatically lead to prosperity — or to a new imbalance on the island?

 The Numbers That Impress — and Irritate

 In June around 2.7 million people came to the Balearic Islands, and almost 7.9 million guests are reported for the first half of the year.
+These figures are also reflected in reporting that notes a June with more than two million holidaymakers.
 At the same time, stays are getting shorter — on average still five and a half days — while spending per month is increasing.
 At first glance that sounds like success: more revenue, more visitors, full airports.
 On closer inspection a divided everyday life emerges: Palma's old town streets are full of strollers, yet many small restaurants and leisure providers report shrinking daily takings.

 Why the Arithmetic Doesn't Work for Everyone

 The contradiction touches on several less visible areas.
 First: spending does not necessarily rise where the island needs it most.
 Luxury resorts and all-inclusive complexes can charge higher prices, while beach bars, local markets and boat operators benefit less.
-Second: shorter stays mean more traffic, more flights and more arrivals and departures — and that burdens infrastructure, the environment and residents' nerves more than fewer but longer stays.
+Second: shorter stays mean more traffic, more flights — AENA passenger statistics — and more arrivals and departures, and that burdens infrastructure, the environment and residents' nerves more than fewer but longer stays.

 Moreover, rising operating costs bite; electricity, water, staff and transport have become more expensive.
 Many households and small entrepreneurs on Mallorca feel this: the everyday Spanish chatter — the conversation at the bar, the sound of the waves in the alleys of Port de Sóller — is increasingly overshadowed by thrift.
 Those who used to order dessert now skip it more often.